-	Forrest's "ghost" artist, Reynold Brown (1917-1991), went on from Tailspin Tommy to a very distinguished and varied career as an illustrator and artist.
+Forrest's "ghost" artist, Reynold Brown (1917-1991), working for Forrest from around 1937 through 1941, went on from Tailspin Tommy to a very distinguished and varied career as an illustrator and artist.
 In high school, Brown was an admirer of famous illustrators such as Leyendecker, Cornwell, Rockwell and N.C.
 Wyeth; coincidentally, Norman Rockwell's sister was a teacher at Brown's school.
 His art education was achieved at the Alhambra High School and, needing a job, he began work on Forrest's strip.
 Later, Brown met Rockwell who advised him to leave the cartoon business if he wanted to learn to be an illustrator.
 He worked at North American in WW2 as a technical illustrator and then did phantom drawings and illustrations for many popular magazines including Flying. (see sample P-38 below).
 He created illustrations for other magazines and books such as the Earl Stanley Gardner Perry Mason series while living in New York.

 A two-page foldout cutaway from the April, 1945 issue of "Flying."
 This cutaway is part of a photo article on a test flight of a new production P-38J; excellent in-cockpit photos.